Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 9

-several were discharged from our
+Several were discharged from our

-ship owing to sickness — one of from
+ship owing to sickness — one Officer

-Lt Hind he was very poorly & felt the
+(Lt Hind) he was very poorly & felt the

-in painting with his officer comrades.
+on parting with his Officer comrades.

 Ordered a set of Band Backs from

-Ruth Depot while at Albany had a
+Perth Depot while at Albany, had a

-letter to say they were dispatched but
+letter to say they were dispatched, but

-they failed to be delivered, [[?]]
+they failed to be delivered, Am sorry

 for this.
 Everything going all right

-Had no officers xxxxx [[com?]] in the
+Had an Officers xxxxx Concert in the

-Dining room on Tuesday evening
+Dining Room on Tuesday evening

-Nov 3rd the Brigadier presided.
+Nov 3rd The Brigadier presided.
 It passed

 off with very fair success.